Snaglater/SnakeLadder/README.md

 1/8/18 NEW UPLOAD FILE SNAKE LADDER AI IS IMPLEMENTED.
 PLEASE HELP CHECK AND GIVE COMMENTS THAN YOU!! - PANG :)

-1/8/18 I accidentally replace original main.c file but the old one still can be found in the history. - CHAN
+1/8/18 I accidentally replace original main.c file but the old one still can be found in the history.
+The one I updated is a totally different snake ladder but can work well - CHAN